 Students considering pursuing more than one degree should talk to advisors in both departments as early as possible in the process.
-There are strict limits on the number of credits that may be "shared" between two degrees in different departments; in general a Masters and a Ph.D. may share only 24 credits, and two Masters degrees may share only 6, but consult the Office of Student Affairs for rules specific to your situation.
+There are strict limits on the number of credits that may be "shared" between two degrees in different departments; in general a Masters and a Ph.D. may share only 24 credits, and two Masters degrees may share only 6, but consult the Assistant Dean for Student Affairs in the Pitt Public Health Office of Student Affairs for rules specific to your situation.